Doug Allison (footballer)

-Doug Allison is an English retired footballer who played as a forward; he is currently the head coach of the Furman University men's soccer team.
+Doug Allison is an English soccer coach and retired soccer player.
+He is currently the head coach of the Furman University men's soccer team.

-Player
+Playing career

 In 1984, Allison moved to the United States to attend the University of South Carolina.
-Between 1984 and 1987, he was a four-year starter on the Gamecocks' soccer team.
-He led the Gamecocks in scoring each of his four seasons and holds the team's career scoring record with 63 goals and 32 assists for 158 points.
+Between 1984 and 1987, he was a four-year starter on the South Carolina Gamecocks men's soccer team.
+He led the Gamecocks in scoring each of his four seasons and holds the team's all-time career scoring record with 63 goals and 32 assists for 158 points.
 He was a 1987 First Team All American and First Team Academic All American.
+With the Gamecocks, he led the team to three NCAA tournament appearances in 1985, 1986, and 1987.

+Coaching career

+Allison took over the Furman Paladins men's soccer program in 1995.
+Since taking over in 1995, Allison has established himself as one of men's college soccer's most successful coaches, with a 0.648 win percentage and 349 career victories as of 2024.

+In 2025, Allison led Furman to the program's first-ever appearance in the NCAA Final 4 (College Cup).

+Personal life

+Allison is a native of Bath, England.